dhlorenz/CS236319/Material/Tutorials/sml/datatypes.md

 ---

 ### Binary Search Trees

-* implement an associative array using trees
+Example: implementing an associative map using trees
-* the keys are `int`s
+* Keys are `int`s
-* values may be anything
+* Values may be anything
-* assumption: the tree is sorted
+* Assumption: the tree is sorted

 <!--vert-->

+### Binary Search Trees
 ```sml
 val cmp = Int.compare;